Black cat: Coat

+A black cat with a visible "rusting" of its fur caused by exposure to sunlight.

 In addition to the Bombay, the Cat Fanciers' Association allows solid black as a color option in 21 other breeds.
 The color description for those breeds is:

 Black: dense coal black, sound from roots to tip of fur.
 Free from any tinge of rust on the ends.
 Nose leather: black.
 Paw pads: black or brown.